![]() |

 Karin rinsed off a cherry tomato, bit through half of it, and stuffed the remainder into John's mouth.
 "These are beautiful...and sweet.
 They're beautiful, John, where do they grow cherry tomatoes in February?"

-John smiled knowingly, "The produce manager said they come from
+John smiled knowingly, "The produce manager said they come from Mexico.
+Aren't they great?
+He said they're organically grown on the very tip of Baja California Sur."

 "They're beautiful.
 They're vine ripened, too.
 I wonder how they get them to us so fresh?"